IEDB/HLAQuant/README.md

 ## How does it work?
 - We first take the list of alleles and fetch the corresponding sequences from IMGT
-- Next we extract the sequences corresponding to their groove domains from these sequences
-- We build an index for quantification using these G-domain sequences
+- We build an index for quantification using these sequences
-- We then perform quantification using this index
+- We then perform quantification using this personalized index

-The paper outlining this method in detail can be found [....somewhere when it is published]

 ## References:
-This pipeline would be unable to work without Salmon
+This pipeline would be unable to work without Salmon.

 Patro, R., Duggal, G., Love, M. I., Irizarry, R. A., & Kingsford, C. (2017).
 Salmon provides fast and bias-aware quantification of transcript expression.
 Nature Methods.

+More recently, Aguiar et al. display evidence of improving expression estimates and eQTL analysis using personalized sequences

+Aguiar VRC, César J, Delaneau O, Dermitzakis ET, Meyer D. Expression estimation and eQTL mapping for HLA genes with a personalized pipeline.
+PLoS Genet.
+2019;15(4):e1008091.
+Published 2019 Apr 22. doi:10.1371/journal.pgen.1008091